oracle-livelabs/database-maa/zdm-physical-offline/prepare-target-db/prepare-target-db.md

    ![Image showing lsdg output from target database server](./images/target-db-lsdg.png)

-   Please note that the **Free_MB** in the output shows the available space in for a specific diskgroup which should be higher than the size of your source database.
+   Please note that the **Usable_file_MB** in the output shows the available space in for a specific diskgroup which should be higher than the size of your source database.

 7. Check connectivity.